-Key Issue Brief Description is usually permanently lost to agriculture once covered over.
+Key Issue Brief Description Unsustainable Agricultural Loss of agricultural land due to development pressure, in which hard Practices/Management surfaced developments use up agricultural land is a serious issue, as this land is usually permanently lost to agriculture once covered over.
 Only land with low agricultural potential should be utilised for these types of developments.
 Loss of Indigenous Vegetation Loss of indigenous vegetation communities and habitats due to: Communities Afforestation Poor farming practices Alien plant invasion Poor catchment management Informal housing Conservation of Biodiversity Active protection of valuable environmental resources is regarded as critical (wetlands, indigenous forests, grasslands, and bushveld).
 Community involvement in viable tourism enterprises, which conserve the environment while providing employment and /or income, should be fostered and encouraged.
 Rehabilitation of Damages and Rehabilitation of damaged and degraded areas does not ordinarily occur, as Degraded Areas there was not previously any legislation to enforce it, (this has now changed), and the municipality could begin to enforce this legislation.
 Management of Cemeteries Upgrade and institute proper management of cemeteries (according to National Legislation guidelines).
-Management of Biodiversity outside Critical pieces of land (as identified by Ezemvelo KZN Wildlife) are required to Protected Areas sustain the natural resource base outside Protected Areas; these should be managed under appropriate protection measures.
+Management of Biodiversity outside Critical pieces of land (as identified by Ezemvelo KZN Wildlife) are required Protected Areas to sustain the natural resource base outside Protected Areas; these should be managed under appropriate protection measures.
 Community Benefits from the Communities who value biodiversity should be able to share in the benefits Environment of natural resources and community-based tourism initiatives.
 Environmental management plans should incorporate social issues in order to get 'buy in' from affected communities, including decision makers.